shteeven/conference/README.md

 'action' is the primary action that will be executed; and 'What' is the extraneous objects or the 'by', 'to', 'for', or 'from' followed by an object.

+WEBSAFE KEYS --
+All websafe keys in forms are a reference to the object/form itself unless the key specifies another entity:
+ 'websafeKey' - refence to self
+ 'websafeSessionKey' - reference to Session entity

 ## URL Usages By Function
-This is a reference to help organize paths and void conflicts Convention is 'entityCategory', 'entityCategory/:key', 'entityCategory/action', 'entityCategory/(by, in or for)' or 'entityCategory/action/:key'
+This is a reference to help organize paths and avoid conflicts.
+Entity is the primary object being dealt with, and the noun is the portion of the function name that is usually preceded by a verb or preposition.
+For example, 'sessionGetByConference' would have a path of 'session/conference'.

+Convention for this app is 'entity', 'entity/{key}', 'entity/noun' or 'entity/noun/{key}'

 - GETs:

 (conference)
-'conference' -
-'conference/{websafeKey}' -
-'conference' -
+'conference' ...
+HAS NO FUNC; Should be a 'get all', but conferenceQuery fills the role.
+'conference/user' - conferenceGetCreated - VoidMessage
 'conference/announcement' -
 'conference/attending' -
+'conference' -
+6

 (profile)
 'profile' - profileGet - VoidMessage

 (session)
-'
+'session/conference/{websafeKey}' - sessionGetByConference - CONF_GET_REQUEST